Person

 Teaching

-Vidya is convening the MA Poverty & Development, alongside the IDS Professional Short Course on Mixed Methods Research and Evaluation on Poverty and Inequality.
+Vidya convenes the MA Poverty & Development, alongside the IDS Professional Short Course on Mixed Methods Research and Evaluation on Poverty and Inequality.
 She also lectures on poverty and on conflict in MA modules, and has experience teaching quantitative and mixed methods research to students and practitioners from diverse backgrounds.

 For PhD Applicants